developer-friendly/blog/docs/blog/posts/2024/0023-operational-authentication/index.md

     -8<- "docs/blog/posts/2024/0023-operational-authentication/kratos/kratos-server-config.yml"
     ```

+Notice that we intentionally disabled the registration because we are only
+going to allow Google Workspace email addresses to access our Kratos server
+using the SSO integration with Kratos server.

+Consequently, one can enable Azure AD integration and only allow organization
+email addresses to access the Kratos server.

+This is the crucial part of this blog post, where we restrict access to
+critical admin services to only the trusted users of our company.

 !!! tip "Browser Cookie Domain"

     You might look at this configuration file, and the ones about to come, and